VimalMollyn/DeepRLFromHumanPref/README.md

 # RL-Teacher

+> **Warning**: This code was automatically converted to modern libraries using Claude Code and is NOT fully tested.
+Use at your own risk!

 `rl-teacher` is an implementation of [*Deep Reinforcement Learning from Human Preferences*](https://arxiv.org/abs/1706.03741) [Christiano et al., 2017].

 **Updated for 2025** with modern libraries: